AAMC Transitioning Out of the MOC Directory Service

 • ABMS will continue to invite and accept new MOC activity submissions to insure the MOC Directory remains a valuable resource for the boards’ communities.

-For more information regarding the MOC Directory transition, please contact John Nash, operations manager, MedEdPORTAL at jnash@aamc.org or Susie Flynn, ABMS director, academic services, at sflynn@abms.org
+For more information regarding the MOC Directory transition, please contact John Nash, operations manager, MedEdPORTAL at [email protected]g or Susie Flynn, ABMS director, academic services, at [email protected]